 Concrete garage floors are hard to keep clean and stain-free.

-In this case, it might be worth it to hire a custom garage company to put in shiny new epoxy or polymer garage flooring.
+In this case, it might be worth hiring a custom garage company to put in shiny new epoxy or polymer garage flooring.

 Today’s materials are so easy to clean and maintain.